mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 **Cold Resistance:** Dolphins possess a thick covering of blubber, which keeps them warm, providing DM+4 to all checks made to resist the effects of low temperatures.

-**Deep Diver (300m):** Dolphins can dive deep underwater, to a depth of 300 metres without risk and can hold their breath for up to 15 minutes.
+**Deep Diver (300m):** Dolphins can dive deep underwater, to a depth of 300 meters without risk and can hold their breath for up to 15 minutes.

-**Echolocation (100m):** Dolphins use a highly sensitive echolocation sense to navigate their environment, effectively allowing them to ‘see’ underwater or in complete darkness to a range of 100 metres.
+**Echolocation (100m):** Dolphins use a highly sensitive echolocation sense to navigate their environment, effectively allowing them to ‘see’ underwater or in complete darkness to a range of 100 meters.

 **Succour Syndrome:** When Dolphins hear the distress calls of other cetaceans they risk suffering from succour syndrome.
 If they fail a Very Difficult (12+) Gun Combat or Melee check (1D seconds, INT) both their INT and EDU temporarily drop to 0 and they must immediately swim as fast as possible to the side of the distressed cetacean.

-**Swimmer (12m):** Dolphins are superb swimmers and can move through water at a speed of 12 metres.
+**Swimmer (12m):** Dolphins are superb swimmers and can move through water at a speed of 12 meters.

 **STARTING AGE**
 Dolphins mature and age more rapidly than humans.
 Travellers begin their careers at 12 years of age.
 Untrained and inexperienced, they embark on a career to gain new skills and experience, and begin aging at the end of their second term at 20.
 Each term lasts for four years.